graphprotocol/contracts/README.md

 npx hardhat console --network rinkeby
 ```

-**Hardhat Tasks**
+### Hardhat Tasks

 There are hardhat tasks under the `/tasks` folder.
 Most tasks are for complex queries to get back data from the protocol.

-**cli**
+### CLI

-There is a cli that can be used to read or write to the contracts.
+There is a CLI that can be used to read or write to the contracts.
 It includes scripts to help with deployment.

+## Environment

+When running the Hardhat console or tasks you can set what network and accounts to use when sending transactions.

+### Network

+Selecting a network requires just passing `--network <name>` when running Hardhat.
+It's important that the network exists in the Hardhat configuration file.

+_There is a special network called `localhost` that connects it to a node running on localhost._

+### Accounts

+The accounts used depends on a few environment variables:

+- If MNEMONIC is set you will have available the set of addresses derived from the seed.
+- If PRIVATE_KEY is set, just that account is imported.
+MNEMONIC always takes precedence over PRIVATE_KEY.
+- If no MNEMONIC or PRIVATE_KEY is set it will use the remote accounts from the provider node.
+- You can always get an account using `ethers.getSigner(<address>)`

+Considerations when forking a chain:

+- When running on the `localhost` network it will use by default a deterministic seed for testing purposes.
+If you want to connect to a local node that is forking while retaining the capability to impersonate accounts or use local accounts you need to set the FORK=true environment variable.

 # Deploying Contracts